duplys/duplys.github.io/_posts/2021-04-09-benfords-law.blog.markdown

   return chi_square_stat < 15.51
 ```

 The above function takes frequencies of first digits in the given data set (`data_set` argument; equivalent to the observed distribution) and the expected first digit frequencies (`expected_counts`; equivalent to the expected distribution).
-The `for` loop computes the $\chi ^2$ test statistic.
-For 8 degrees of freedom and the $p$-value of 0.05, the critical value from the chi-squared distribution is 15.51.
+The `for` loop computes the $$\chi ^2$$ test statistic.
+For 8 degrees of freedom and the $$p$$-value of 0.05, the critical value from the chi-squared distribution is 15.51.
 The function therefore return `False` whenever the computed test statistic is larger then 15.51.

 # Experimenting with Benford's Law
 Now that we have all the necessary functions in place, we can play around with Benford's law.
 First, let's take a dummy dataset that does not follow Benford's law and see if our code detects that.